-Google is launching Live View, an augmented reality app, in betaletterfor walkers that works with Google Maps.
+Google is launching Live View, an augmented reality walker program that works with Google Maps in beta.

-Google is launching a program augmented reality (AR = Augmented reality) with the name Live View which you will address to those who like to take walks and in collaboration with Google Maps will guide them online giving them directions to their destination.
+Google is launching a program augmented reality (AR = Augmented reality) with the name Live View that you will address to those who like to go for walks and in collaboration with Google Maps will guide them online giving them directions to their destination.

 The app will be available on all iOS devices and Android that have AR system support.
 On iOS, that means ARKit-compatible devices, and on Android, that means all smartphones that support Google's ARcore, and if "Street View" is also available where you are.